ascheben/evotracer_machina/README.md

 ## Required software environments for Simulation, EvoTraceR, MACHINA, ampliCan, and CRISPResso2

+This pipeline relies one multiple tools, which are installed in separate conda environments.
+The conda environments activated and deactivated from the `sim_full_pipeline.sh` wrapper script.
+While we recognize that complications can arise from this simplistic method of handling multiple environments, we provide the wrapper for convenience.
+When this solution is not sufficiently robust, users may prefer to run various steps of the pipeline individually.

 ### Simulation software
 The required software to run the Simulation can be installed with conda:
 ```